12. Natasha V. Broodie (Caribbean ) [Living in The USA]

 "How did people respond to your thoughts on English as an international language"

-But yet, once you going to the classroom, at least, I started talking about this, the focus was almost exclusively on United States and American English, or British, UK, English.
+But yet, once you go into the classroom, at least when, I started talking about this, the focus was almost exclusively on United States and American English, or British, UK, English.
 But if these students learn English, and if they really go out to international world, that would include more than US and UK, and they might go out there and they think, oh, what is happening, I've never heard of these different kinds of Englishes and I'm not ready to talk to these people, then I thought that there's a disconnect between the way we are selling the language and the way we are preparing our learners.
-And we are doing disservice to our learners by not exposing them to the whole set of the reality of the English speaking world.
+And we are doing disservice to our learners by not exposing them to the whole set of the like the reality of the English speaking world.
 So I came from that perspective.

 Section 4 - Plans / Future (04:15 - 07:35)